Generative AI - Navigating Intellectual Property

 Thanks to a sort of machine learning called transformers, scientists can now train ever-larger models without having to classify all of the data beforehand.
 Thus, billions of text pages might be used to train new models, producing responses with greater nuance.
 Transformers also opened the door to a novel concept known as attention, which allowed models to follow word relationships not just inside sentences but also throughout pages, chapters, and books.
 Not only that, but Transformers could analyze code, proteins, molecules, and DNA with their ability to track connections.

-With the speed at which large language models (LLMs) are developing, i.e., models with billions or even trillions of parameters, generative AI models are now able to compose captivating text, produce photorealistic graphics, and even make reasonably funny sitcoms on the spot.
+With the speed at which large language models (LLMs) are developing — models with billions or even trillions of parameters — generative AI models are now able to compose captivating text, produce photorealistic graphics, and even generate video and audio content on demand.

 Furthermore, teams are now able to produce text, graphics, and video material thanks to advancements in multimodal AI.

-However, the direction of research so far suggests that the generative AI's intrinsic capabilities could drastically alter enterprise technology and the way enterprises run.
+The direction of research suggests that generative AI's intrinsic capabilities could drastically alter enterprise technology and the way enterprises run.

-In the future, this technology may be used to write code, create new goods, create medications, revamp corporate procedures, and alter supply networks.
+In the future, this technology may be used to write code, create new goods, develop medications, revamp corporate procedures, and alter supply networks.
+Notably, the rise of agentic AI — where AI systems autonomously plan and execute multi-step tasks with minimal human intervention — is emerging as one of the most transformative developments of 2025, with significant implications for R&D and intellectual property workflows.

 How does generative AI work?

-After then, different AI algorithms respond to the instruction by returning fresh content.
-Essays, problem-solving techniques, and lifelike fakes made from images or audio of real people can all be considered content.
+Different AI algorithms then respond to the instruction by returning fresh content.
+Essays, problem-solving techniques, and lifelike synthetic media made from images or audio of real people can all be considered content.

 Generative AI models